sunnyweilai/CAS706-Programming-Languages/assignment2/README.md

 # Untyped Lambda Calculus Interpreter

 Lambda-calculus interpreter.
+(Haskell,Scala,Lua)
 To be done in the languages as discussed in class.
 Use the following informal description for your term language:

     var :== any string